ptaranat/imgur-clone/README.md

 ### Features

 - [x] Account registration and login using Amazon Cognito
+  - If you would like to test it without your email, please use a service like [temp-mail.org](https://temp-mail.org/)
 - [x] Secure upload to S3 bucket when logged in
   - Upload one or multiple images using drag and drop
   - You can access the images at `https://dev-image-repo-bucket.s3.us-east-2.amazonaws.com/your-image-name.png`